NLnetLabs/routinator/doc/manual/source/manual-page.rst

       rrdp-connect-timeout
             An integer value that, if present, sets a separate timeout in seconds for RRDP connect requests only.

+      rrdp-tcp-keepalive
+            An integer value that provides the duration in seconds for the TCP keepalive option on RRDP connections.
+If the value is missing, a duration of 60 seconds is used.
+Set the value to 0 to disable the use of TCP keepalive for RRDP connections.

       rrdp-local-addr
             A string value that provides the local address to be used by RRDP